ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 </p>

-I'll explain the meaning of each node. @NODE_CALL@ is a Function CALL.
+I'll explain the meaning of each node. `NODE_CALL` is a Function CALL.
-@NODE_ARRAY@ is as its name suggests the node of array, and here it expresses the list of arguments. @NODE_VCALL@ is a Variable or CALL, a reference to undefined local variable will become this.
+`NODE_ARRAY` is as its name suggests the node of array, and here it expresses the list of arguments. `NODE_VCALL` is a Variable or CALL, a reference to undefined local variable will become this.

-Then, what is @NODE_NEWLINE@ ?
-This is the node to join the name of the currently executed file and the line number at runtime and is set for each @stmt@.
+Then, what is `NODE_NEWLINE` ?
+This is the node to join the name of the currently executed file and the line number at runtime and is set for each `stmt`.
 Therefore, when only thinking about the meaning of the execution, this node can be ignored.
-When you @require@ @nodedump-short@ instead of @nodedump@, distractions like @NODE_NEWLINE@ are left out in the first place.
-Since it is easier to see if it is simple, @nodedump-short@ will be used later on except for when particularly written.
+When you `require` `nodedump-short` instead of `nodedump`, distractions like `NODE_NEWLINE` are left out in the first place.
+Since it is easier to see if it is simple, `nodedump-short` will be used later on except for when particularly written.